Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Phones can be held in the aircraft BEFORE exit and during the canopy ride (after deployment) on some operators.
 Ask your instructor — they may let you take canopy photos with your phone once safely under parachute at lower altitude.
 NEVER during freefall.

 The professional alternative: This is exactly what the professional photo/video packages are for.
 Your instructor wears a high-resolution camera capturing everything — freefall, expressions, the reef below.
-They know what angles work, what moments to capture, and don't get distracted by holding equipment.
-The resulting footage is significantly better than what you'd capture yourself even if you were permitted to try.
+They know what angles work and don't get distracted by holding equipment.
+The resulting footage is significantly better than what you'd capture yourself even if you were permitted.

-Post-jump at the dropzone: Phones are totally fine before and after the jump.
+Post-jump at the dropzone: Phones are fine before and after the jump.
 Take photos with other jumpers, your instructor, the aircraft, your certificate.
-The dropzone atmosphere is great for photos and your post-jump elation will show beautifully.

 Storing your phone: Leave it in your bag at the dropzone, not in clothing pockets.
-Harness and jumpsuit fitting can dislodge items from pockets, and you don't want your phone falling out on the runway.
+Harness and jumpsuit fitting can dislodge items from pockets.
 Most dropzones have secure storage areas.

 Ready to Leap?

-Cairns skydiving — where the Great Barrier Reef meets terminal velocity.
-The most spectacular tandem jump on the planet.
+Cairns skydiving — where the Great Barrier Reef meets terminal velocity, on the Sea Country of the Gimuy Walubara Yidinji and Mamu peoples.

 Book Your Jump — from $349